x0697x/GoldRushX/README.md

-My first game in C only
+My first Terminal game in C only